apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

    Specifies the file format of the PrometheusMetricsProvider truststore.
 Values: JKS, PEM, PKCS12 or null (detect by filename).
    Default: null.

+* *metricsProvider.ssl.need.client.auth*:
+   Specifies options to authenticate SSL connections from clients.
+   When set to true, PrometheusMetricsProvider will "require" client authentication.
+   Default: true

+* *metricsProvider.ssl.want.client.auth*:
+   Specifies options to authenticate SSL connections from clients.
+   When set to true, PrometheusMetricsProvider will "request" client authentication.
+   Default: true

 * *metricsProvider.ssl.ciphersuites* :
    **New in 3.10.0:**
    The enabled cipher suites to be used in TLS negotiation for PrometheusMetricsProvider.